Bostonian (horse): Three-year-old season

 Bostonian got a late start to his three-year-old season, making his sophomore debut in New York's key prep race to the Derby, the Wood Memorial Stakes at a mile and one eighth at Aqueduct Racetrack.
 He ran third to Greentree Stable's Saxon in only the third running of the Wood.
-In his second start of the year, Bostonian finished fifth in a field of sixteen in the Kentucky Derby to his stablemate Whiskery, also owned by Harry Payne Whitney.

-Two weeks later, Hopkins wheeled him back to take on Derby champ Whiskery in the second jewel of Triple Crown, the Preakness Stakes.
+On May 9, Bostonian took on Whiskery in the first leg of Triple Crown, the Preakness Stakes.
 In that race, Bostonian was sent off as favorite coupled (under the same ownership) with Whiskery at 3–1.
 As the gates opened, Bostonian broke slowly and settle in seventh in the field of twelve passing the grand stands for the first time and around the club house turn.
 In the back stretch, he gradually gained ground on the early leaders.
 Around the final turn, he responded with a burst of speed when called on by his jockey, Whitey Abel.
 He came up to the leaders on the outside at the top of the lane during the final drive.
 Then he wore down the top three entering the home stretch: Sir Harry in third, Black Panther in second and finally Whiskery at the sixteenth pole by a half length.
 He continued his strong drive to win by one and a half lengths in a time of 1:59.

+Five days later, Bostonian finished fifth in a field of sixteen in the Kentucky Derby to his stablemate Whiskery.
+In 1927, the Preakness was run before the Kentucky Derby.

 Later that year, Bostonian won a handicap race over older horses in the Riggs Memorial Handicap at Pimlico Race Course over a mile and three sixteenths.
 He also ran third in the Havre De Grace Cup Handicap at Havre de Grace Racetrack in Havre de Grace, Maryland, at one and one eighth miles on dirt.